 What’s Being Done

-Look for the Common Nighthawk in your neighbourhood and record your finding with e-Bird.
-This app tells a story about local wildlife, revealing patterns that can help local scientists and conservation practitioners in their work to protecting the species.
+- Report Sightings: Look for the Common Nighthawk in your neighbourhood and record your finding with eBird.
+This helps local scientists and conservation practitioners in their work to protect the species.

-Start at home – make your house and backyard bird-friendly!
-Follow these tips to ensuring the safety of birds that come to your neighbourhood.
+- Start At Home: Make your house and backyard bird-friendly!
+Follow these tips to help birds in your neighbourhood.